-Write Member Services office at your local Plan Medical Center (see the "Plan Facilities" section or the Provider Directory for Medical Center locations).
+Write Your local Member Services office (see the Provider Directory for locations).

 Website kp.org

 How to contact us when you are asking for a coverage decision or making an appeal or complaint about your Services

 - A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services - An appeal is a formal way of asking us to review and change a coverage decision we have made - You can make a complaint about us or one of our network providers, including a complaint about the quality of your care.
 This type of complaint does not involve coverage or payment disputes